 Tampere Art Museum presents art-historical themes and phenomena related to Finnish and international contemporary art.
 The collections comprise for the major part of Finnish art from the early 19th century onwards.
 Contemporary exhibitions present the annual Young Artist of the Year and the collection of Tampere Museum of Contemporary Art.

 Sara Hildén Art Museum is a permanent home of modern art, Finnish and foreign.
 In addition to the museum’s own collection, it presents changing exhibitions by renowned international visitors.
-Currently the museum presents an exhibition by Thomas Houseago.
-His own sculptures and paintings are presented alongside a ceramic series by Nick Cave and sculptures by Brad Pitt.
 The museum is located in Särkänniemi amusement park.

 Emil Aaltonen Museum located in Pyynikinlinna mansion presents the life of former shoe factory owner Aaltonen and displays some of his art collection.
 The Museum is reopened after renovation.